“You see companies go from pioneering with AM to real business”

 From pioneering to business

 Now he thinks it’s time to invest in AM technology.
 “We are seeing companies move from trying to real business with additive manufacturing.”
 He is not just referring to competitors; he also points to international OEMs.
 John Deere, for example, that uses 3D metal printing for manifolds instead of casting; ASML, which now uses a few hundred 3D printed parts in every machine.
 Not to mention the medical industry, another focus market of the group, where additive manufacturing is gaining a foothold.
 Anvil Industries also focuses on the market for machinery for the food industry.
-Weight savings could just stimulate the demand for additive manufacturing there.
+Weight savings might just stimulate the demand for additive manufacturing there.
 “We don’t know whether we cannibalize 10 or 15 percent of other techniques with AM,” says Vromans.
 “But even if it is 5 percent, it is already a lot.”

 Do it yourself or take over

 Fellow town De Valk Machinefabriek did join AddLab ten years ago.
 Successfully.
 John Hagelaars’ team has produced several components for the high-tech industry with AM, including a large and complex manifold for a semiconductor customer and a wafer chuck for a start-up.
 At the end of 2022, Anvil Industries took over the supplier.
-Jan Adams: “We could have chosen to buy an AM machine and build the technology ourselves.
+Jan Adams: “We might have chosen to buy an AM machine and build the technology ourselves.
 But in additive manufacturing, the engineering competence is more important than the machine itself.”
 Building knowledge takes time.
 And outsourcing does not provide the knowledge you need as a group.
 Jack Vromans: “We are a manufacturing company.
 We have to learn that ourselves and then we know how to scale up.”
 Major steps can be taken through the takeover, although Jan Adams and Jack Vromans emphasize that the company is in a learning curve as far as AM is concerned.
 “But we smell that there is business.”

 Read Solutions Magazine digitally